lkoepsel/AVR_C/README.md

 * **multi_Ard** Based on *oneline*, this version incorporates *digitalWrite()* from the AVR_C Library.
 * **multi_array** Based on *multi_Ard*, this version incorporates *digitalWrite()* and uses an array of tasks to perform multitasking.
 * **multifunction** Based on *oneline*, this is the original version to test the limits as to how well the concept worked.
-* **oneline** [A Multitasking Kernal in One Line of code](https://www.embedded.com/a-multitasking-kernel-in-one-line-of-code-almost/) The simplest example of round robin multitasking.
+* **oneline** [A Multitasking Kernel in One Line of code](https://www.embedded.com/a-multitasking-kernel-in-one-line-of-code-almost/) The simplest example of round robin multitasking.
 Only recommended as an simple illustration as to how to multitask using pointers to functions.
 Highest speed, smallest footprint 466 bytes, minimal scheduling.

 ### Edit the Library!
 I encourage you to play around with the Library to better understand C and programming the Uno. **IF YOU DO CHANGE THE ROUTINES IN THE LIBRARY**, you will need to run *make LIB_clean* to clean the Library folder and force it to recompile all of the functions.